JinRcn/SRD-RE/README.md

    optional arguments:

-   -inBam <input.bam>: Specifies the input BAM file.
+   -inBam <input.bam>: The input BAM file.

-   -outBam <output.bam>: Specifies the output BAM file after removing duplicates and multi-mapped reads.
+   -outBam <output.bam>: The output BAM file after removing duplicates and multi-mapped reads.

-   -samtools samtools: Specifies the path to the samtools executable.
+   -samtools samtools: The path to the samtools executable.

 3. Supervised detection of RNA editing